Sushestvo16/homepage/README.md

 # HomePage
 My very own personal website.
-Basically this is just a résumé
+Basically this is just a résumé.

-Hocus-pocus!